sai-srinivasan-v/Knowledge-Distillation-Paper-Implementation/README.md

-# Distilling the Knowledge in a Neural Network
+# Paper Re-implementation: Distilling the Knowledge in a Neural Network

 This project implements and explores knowledge distillation techniques, as described in the seminal paper "Distilling the Knowledge in a Neural Network".
 The aim is to train a smaller, more efficient student model to mimic the behavior of a larger, more complex teacher model, preserving performance while reducing resource consumption.